Duties of the Administrator or Executor

 The account established for the estate must be an interest bearing account and should be titled in the estate’s name (i.e., the Estate of Jane Doe by John Doe, executor or John Doe, administrator), unless the balance on deposit will be so small that the bank will charge a service fee.
 If so, open a business checking account.

-******Set up the account so that images of all checks written during administration will be returned to you with each monthly bank statement; otherwise you will have to request copies of the front and back of all checks from the bank, or obtain them online, to file with your account.
+******Set up the account so that images of all checks written during administration will be returned to you with each monthly bank statement; otherwise you will have to request copies of the front and back of all checks from the bank, or obtain them online, to file with your accounting.

-Do not open a non-interest bearing account unless the deposits in the account will be less than $25,000.00, or the minimum required by the bank to avoid monthly service fees.
+Do not open a non-interest bearing account unless the deposits in the account will be less than $25,000.00, or less than the minimum required by the bank to avoid monthly service fees.
 If you do not open interest bearing accounts within four (4) months of receipt of the funds, you will be personally surcharged the interest lost to the estate.
 Section 64.2-1501, Code of Virginia (1950), as amended.

 Do not continue to use the decedent’s bank accounts as an estate account.
 The decedent’s bank accounts should be closed and deposited into one new estate account.